 Beckinsale next graced American movie screens opposite Chlöe Sevigny in The Last Days Of Disco (1998).
 She received good reviews for her portrayal of a cool and catty WASP college graduate, although the movie itself was met with a deeply mixed reaction.

-More recently, she starred in The Face of an Angel (2015) and Love and Friendship (2016).
+More recently, she starred in The Face of an Angel (2015), Love and Friendship (2016) and The Only Living Boy in New York(2017).
 In January 2017, Kate again reprised her role as Selene in Underworld: Blood Wars.

 She married director Len Wiseman on May 9, 2004.
 The couple separated in 2015.